laserjobs/sha256sw/README.md

 # SHA256SW: Sliding-Window Representation & Cryptanalytic Benchmark

-An endian-independent, portable C11 implementation of SHA-256 with machine-checked SMT equivalence models and an automated SAT/SMT benchmark comparing conventional eight-register and sliding-window state formulations.
+SHA256SW is a portable C11 implementation and formal/solver benchmark study of an alternative sliding-window representation of the SHA-256 working state.

+The project has two distinct goals:

+1. Prove and validate that the conventional eight-register and sliding-window formulations compute exactly the same SHA-256 state transition.
+2. Measure whether the sliding-window representation changes SAT/SMT solver performance on reduced-round, reduced-width benchmark problems.

-> **Central result:** For every fixed 64-word SHA-256 message schedule
+> **Central result:** For every fixed 64-word SHA-256 round schedule
 > \(W=(W_0,\ldots,W_{63})\), the 64-round working-state transformation
 > \(E_W\) is a permutation of the 256-bit state space.
 The sliding-window
 > representation provides an explicit inverse \(E_W^{-1}\).